 This landscape contains intermingled mixed and short-grass prairies and sagebrush ecosystems that support numerous species of concern.
 It is ecologically important because of its transitional location between major ecologic regions.
 It intermingles characteristics of the true mixed grass prairies to the north, the Great Plains to the east, the shortgrass prairie to the south, and the true sagebrush steppe to the west.

 The land is also rich in coal, oil, and natural gas reserves.
 Significant development of these reserves has been in process for decades, and will continue for the foreseeable future.
-In 2011, the twelve surface coal mines in this area produced over 426 million tons of coal, and employed over 6000 people.
 The Gillette Coalfield may contain another 77 billion tons of recoverable coal.
 Current development of oil and natural gas reserves in the Niobrara Shale has escalated rapidly since 2010 and is expected to continue for decades as well.
 Uranium, bentonite, and clinker are also mined here.